speechly/ue4plugin/README.md

+# Please note!

-= DISCLAIMER: The contents of this repository, including the instructions below, are no longer up to date.
-They is provided as extra documentation for those interested in Unreal integration.
+The contents of this repository, including the instructions below, are no longer up to date.
+They are provided as extra documentation for those interested in Unreal integration.
 To get this up and running, the very least one should do is to [update the gRPC protos](https://github.com/speechly/api/tree/master/cpp).

-= How to build gRPC
+# How to build gRPC

 Run: